 Scroll down for the free version but if you prefer to purchase the cheap ad-free PDF Pattern to get all the instructions and pictures in a nice PDF you can print and take notes on without relying on your phone or an internet connection, I’ve got you covered!

 And on top of that, chairs socks are obviously amazing for decorating.
-You can make a pair (well a quadruple I should say) for each holiday or special occasion!
-Red, green, white for Christmas, black, yellow and red to support the Belgian football team for the next world cup, etc. As they are super easy to make and use only a small amount of yarn, you can make as many as you can think of.
+You can make a pair (well a quadruple I should say) for every holiday or special occasion!
+Red, green, white for Christmas, black; yellow and red to support the Belgian football team for the next world cup, etc. Since they’re super easy to make and use only a small amount of yarn, you can make as many as you can think of.

 They’re knitted with double-pointed needles which can be a bit burdensome for such a small pattern but will give you the best results.
 It’s a great pattern to get more familiar with DPN.
 The pattern works up fast so you’ll get them done in no time.